Interrailing guide for beginners 2021

 Is an Interrail Pass worth the money?

-If you plan on doing a lot of travelling, especially long distance or across borders, interrailing gets you decent value for money and saves you hassle along the way.
+The cost of interrailing is one of its many pros.
+If you plan on doing a lot of travelling, especially long-distance or across borders, interrailing gets you decent value for money and saves you hassle along the way.
 As a rough guide, a month-long continuous pass works out at around £14/day if you travel every day.

-If you’re not travelling much, or are sticking with a country which already has bargain rail fares, a pass may not save you heaps in the long run.
+If you’re not travelling much or are sticking with a country that already has bargain rail fares, a pass may not save you heaps in the long run.

 Don't forget the Interrail Pass gives you access to free or discounted travel on some ferry and local transport services, plus money off some hotels and attractions (what’s up for grabs varies by country).